jbakams/slimebot-volleyball/README.md

 ## 1. Webots

 Webots is open soure and multi-platform software used to simulate robots.
 It is friendly and doesn't have strong device requirements.
-[Download](https://cyberbotics.com/) and Install it from its official webesite.
+[Download](https://cyberbotics.com/)from its official website and [Install](https://cyberbotics.com/doc/guide/installing-webots) it following the official guidline.
+We recommand the version R2021b to avoid compatibility bugs with more recent versions.

 ## 2. Python